-Andrew Valmon is in his 10th season at the helm of the Maryland track and field program.
-His experience as an Olympic Gold Medalist, combined with 16 years of collegiate coaching and an expanding experience on the international level have helped bring Maryland's cross country and track programs to prominence.
+Andrew Valmon enters his ninth season at the helm of the Maryland track and field program, including his eighth as head cross country coach.
+His experience as an Olympic Gold Medalist, combined with 15 years of collegiate coaching and an expanding experience on the international level have helped bring Maryland's cross country and track programs to prominence.

-During that time, Maryland athletes in the program have earned numerous All-America honors.
+During that time, Maryland athletes in the program have earned nine All-America honors.

 As focused as he has been on improving place finishes in competition, Valmon has also established high expectations for his student-athletes in other areas.
 During his tenure, the men's team received the ACCs Sportsmanship Award and men's cross country has been honored numerous times with the University of Maryland's President's Cup for having the highest team GPA.
 Valmon has also made community service a mandatory responsibility of each team member.